 Vehicle Health Monitoring Equipment ("VHME") is provided on HS1.
+This monitors for hot axle boxes, hot wheels and wheel impact on the rail.

 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.